Learn 12-Step Facilitation Therapy:...

 FAQs

-A: TSF goes beyond meeting attendance.
-In rehab, therapists actively integrate the 12 Steps into therapy sessions, help you work through barriers to participation, and support you in applying the program to your daily recovery.
+In rehab, therapists use TSF by actively integrating the 12 Steps into therapy sessions, support you in working through barriers to participation, and guide you in applying the program to your daily recovery.

-A: No. Some rehabs fully base their programs on the 12 Steps, while others use select elements of TSF alongside other therapeutic approaches.
-It’s important to ask each facility how strongly the 12-Step model shapes their treatment philosophy.
+No. Some rehabs fully base their programs on the 12 Steps, while others use select elements of TSF alongside other therapeutic approaches.
+You can ask each facility how strongly the 12-Step model shapes their treatment philosophy.

-A: TSF works well for many people, but it’s not a fit for everyone.
-If the disease model of addiction and ongoing involvement in 12-Step communities resonate with you, TSF may be a strong option—but other evidence-based approaches are also available.
+TSF works well for many people, but it’s not a fit for everyone.
+If the disease model of addiction and ongoing involvement in 12-Step communities resonate with you, TSF may be a strong option, but other evidence-based approaches are also available.

 Return to Resource Library